 Each module will contain a list of recorded lectures (paired with comprehension questionnaires) and assigned readings.
 In some cases, optional or supplemental readings may be listed for further study.
-Lessons cover major topics from the readings but do not necessarily include all important information from the readings.
+Video lessons cover major topics from the readings but do not necessarily include all important information from the readings, thus the assigned readings are not to be skipped.

-• Live Sessions Our class will meet MWF 12:00PM - 12:50PM via Zoom, a web-conferencing system built into our online course that allows us to meet online in real time.
+• Live Sessions Our class will meet MWF 9:00AM - 9:50AM via Zoom, a web-conferencing system built into our online course that allows us to meet online in real time.
 More information about Zoom is provided in the Orientation Module of the course.

-Prior to each live session, students are expected to review pre-session requirements?e.g., students should have read the readings and worked through any pre-session instructional materials ahead of time in preparation for the session.
+Prior to each live session, students are expected to review pre-session requirements; e.g., students should have read the readings and worked through any pre-session instructional materials ahead of time in preparation for the session.